M

 Home > Breaking News > SE Asia > Story

-Internet entrepreneur Tran Huynh Duy Thuc, 43, was sentenced to 16 years in prison while blogger Nguyen Tien Trung, 26, received seven years.
+'Verdicts like these only serve to harm Vietnam's international standing.'
+Internet entrepreneur Tran Huynh Duy Thuc, 43, was sentenced to 16-years in prison while blogger Nguyen Tien Trung, 26, received seven-years.
 Human rights lawyer Le Cong Dinh, 41, and Le Thang Long, 42, were each given five years.
-All were found guilty of trying to overthrow the regime.
-The European Union delegation to Vietnam called the trial and verdicts 'a major and regrettable step backwards' while US ambassador Michael Michalak expressed concern 'about the apparent lack of due process' and called for the immediate release of the prisoners.
-Some observers see the case of the four as linked to next year's Communist Party Congress, when high-ranking leadership posts will be determined. -- AFP
+Months before the trial began, state-linked media reported that the accused had all admitted their guilt.
+Some observers see their case as linked to next year's Communist Party Congress, when high-ranking leadership posts will be determined.
+It was the most high-profile case in a series of arrests and convictions of dissidents and bloggers over the past year. -- AFP